Business, Management, and Economics: A.A., A.S.

 - Quantitative Skills

-- Understanding People in a Broader Context
+- Understanding People in an Organizational Context

 ASSOCIATE IN ARTS (AA) AND ASSOCIATE IN SCIENCE (AS)